 Georgia Tech is an active member of the Center for the Integration of Research, Teaching and Learning (CIRTL) Network.
-The CIRTL Network is comprised of 46 research universities that collaborate to prepare future faculty in all disciplines, with a particular emphasis on STEM fields.
-With access to the on-line resources afforded to all member institutions, Georgia Tech graduate students and postdocs will gain:
+The CIRTL Network is comprised of 40 research universities that collaborate to prepare future faculty in all disciplines, with a particular emphasis on STEM fields.
+Cross-network learning resources are available free of charge to students, postdoc, faculty, and staff at Georgia Tech.
+Create your own CIRTL account to explore the variety of online MOOCs, synchronous courses, workshops, journal clubs, and more.

 Fall 2018: TAR Seminar